hbctraining/DGE_workshop_salmon_online/README.md

 > **NOTE:** The library used for the annotations associated with genes (here we are using `org.Hs.eg.db`) will change based on organism (e.g. if studying mouse, would need to install and load `org.Mm.eg.db`).
 The list of different organism packages are given [here](https://github.com/hbctraining/Training-modules/raw/master/DGE-functional-analysis/img/available_annotations.png).

-(3) Finally, please check that all the packages were installed successfully by loading them one at a time using the `library()` function.
+(3) Finally, please check that all the packages were installed successfully by loading them **one at a time** using the code below:

 ```r
 library(DESeq2)